Necco: 2000s

-In 2003, Necco consolidated its facilities to share a 52 acre, 810000 sqft Revere, Massachusetts, plant and warehouse, where its international headquarters resides to this day.
+In 2003, Necco consolidated its facilities to share a 52 acre, 810000 sqft Revere, Massachusetts, plant and warehouse as its international headquarters.
 The site employed more than 700 workers.

 Since April 2004, the Necco building at 250 Massachusetts Ave in Cambridge has been occupied by the Novartis Institutes for Biomedical Research.
 The water tower was repainted with a double helix to represent the biomedical research being performed within.
 In 2005, the structure, which is still referred to as the Necco candy factory, was added to the U.S. National Register of Historic Places.

 By 2005, the company's annual revenue was around $100 million, at which level it was to remain for several years.

 In December 2007, a buyout of Necco was orchestrated by the private equity fund American Capital Strategies (in partnership with Clear Creek Capital and Domenic Antonellis, the company's CEO).
 Necco announced the closure of its Pewaukee, Wisconsin, plant in March 2008.
 In August 2008, Necco replaced its CEO with Richard Krause, a former Procter & Gamble executive, who in February 2009 announced plans to "expand its brand now in the U.S. so it can expand globally later", aiming for a 30% growth in revenue by 2011.

 In November 2010, Necco was listed for sale with a New York broker; although by February 2011, American Capital announced that the sale was off for the time being.

 In July 2013, United Service Organizations sued Necco in U.S. District Court for continuing to use their trademarks after their 2009 marketing deal had expired.
 In February 2014, the case (1:13-cv-11754) was dismissed due to an out of court settlement.

 Company tax breaks

 The 2011 news that the company was no longer for sale was accompanied by reports that the company had supplied the city of Revere with five years' worth of overdue reports required as part of a tax increment financing (TIF) deal the company had received from the city; those reports "seemed to indicate that Necco has—for several years—not created the jobs they promised in the TIF agreement"; as of March 2011 Necco employed 483 people, including 30 Revere residents.
 The company's failure to meet the terms of its TIF agreement led the Massachusetts Economic Assistance Coordinating Council to decertify Necco's participation in the economic development program that administers the agreement.
-With the support of Revere's mayor, the city council voted to maintain the tax break, which saves the company $300,000, reducing their annual property taxes to $750,000.
+With the support of Revere's mayor, the city council voted to maintain the tax break, which saved the company $300,000, reducing their annual property taxes to $750,000.
 At one city hearing, Miles Arnone, a managing director of American Capital, had a heated exchange with city council member George Rotondo (who was running for mayor).
 Arnone was upset about being forced to talk about Necco's health "when you're down 30 percent"; the public exposure of the issue was raising concerns from large customers of Necco such as CVS Pharmacy and Target.